clarity clinic

 In most cases, schoolwork and schedules are not affected.
 Clarity Clinic’s IOP program and PHP program are structured to align with school hours, offering flexible scheduling, allowing your teen to continue their education without falling behind.

-Since our programs are designed to work around your teen’s school schedule, your teen can focus on their recovery while still keeping up with their studies.
+Since our programs are designed to work around the typical school schedule, your teen can focus on their recovery while still keeping up with their studies.
 Prioritizing your teen’s mental or physical health doesn’t have to come at the expense of their academic progress when you choose the right program.

 What to Look For in a Teen PHP/IOP

-When searching for an adolescent Partial Hospitalization Program (PHP treatment) or Intensive Outpatient Program for your teen (IOP treatment), it’s important to choose one that meets their unique needs and provides comprehensive support.
+When searching for an adolescent Partial Hospitalization Program (PHP treatment) or Intensive Outpatient Program for your teen (IOP treatment), it’s important to choose one that meets their unique needs and provides the right level of support.

 Here are key features to look for in a quality partial hospitalization program and intensive outpatient program in Chicago (or anywhere):